dotnet/extensions/src/Libraries/Microsoft.Extensions.Http.Resilience/README.md

     .AddStandardResilienceHandler();
 ```

-will cause the following exception
+The preceding code results in the following exception:

 ```
 System.InvalidOperationException: The ConfigureHttpClient method is not supported when creating gRPC clients.
 Unable to create client with name 'GreeterClient'.
 ```

-If you're getting this exception consider using `Grpc.Net.ClientFactory` `2.64.0.` or later.
+To resolve this issue, we recommend upgrading to `Grpc.Net.ClientFactory` version `2.64.0` or later.

-We've implemented a build time check that verifies if your using `Grpc.Net.ClientFactory` `2.63.0`
+We've implemented a build time check that verifies if you're using `Grpc.Net.ClientFactory` version
-or earlier, and if you are the check produces a compilation error.
-You can suppress the check and the
+`2.63.0` or earlier, and if you are the check produces a compilation error.
+You can suppress the
-error by setting the following property in the project's file:
+check and the error by setting the following property in your project file:

 ```xml
 <PropertyGroup>